Algorithm and System Co-design for Efficient Subgraph-based Graph Representation Learning: Evaluation

 \subsection{Runtime and Memory Complexity Analysis}

-Table \ref{tab:cost_all} reports the running time, memory consumption comparison on a single machine (using one GPU) between canonical GNNs and SGRL models. \proj offers a reasonable total running time on these benchmarks compared with canonical GNNs.
-Meanwhile, its preprocessing overhead is negligible, and the high-order case can be efficiently handled as well.
-SEAL adopts online extraction and thus is efficient in preprocessing, while the training suffers from the computation bottleneck.
-DE-GNN uses offline extraction, and it takes 15+ hours and 98GB RAM to process training queries in \texttt{tag-math}, which is obviously incapable of scaling to \texttt{DBLP-coauthor} (so not present in Table \ref{tab:cost_all}).
-Overall, \proj substantially accelerates the offline subgraph extraction and makes it feasible for SGRL on large graphs.
+Table \ref{tab:cost_all} reports the runtime, memory consumption comparison on a single machine (using one GPU) between canonical GNNs and SGRL models. \proj offers a reasonable total runtime on these benchmarks compared with canonical GNNs.
+Meanwhile, its preprocessing overhead is negligible as showed in Table \ref{tab:cost_all} under the term `\textbf{Prep.}', and the higher-order case can be efficiently handled as well.
+SEAL adopts online extraction, and thus the cost is not counted in preprocessing, while its training suffers from the computation bottleneck.
+DE-GNN uses offline extraction, and it takes 15+ hours and 98GB RAM to process training queries in \texttt{tags-math}, which is obviously incapable of scaling to \texttt{DBLP-coauthor} (so not present in Table \ref{tab:cost_all}).
+Overall, \proj substantially accelerates the subgraph extraction and makes it feasible for SGRL on large-scale graphs.

 In terms of memory management, \proj achieves comparable RAM usage to canonical GNNs, because the number of walks $M$ and the steps $m$ are small constants in practice.
 The extra memory cost is linear in $|\mathcal{V}|$, so the total memory cost is still dominated by the original graph.
-However, SEAL induces much more RAM usage as it extracts subgraphs of long-tail sizes and the total memory cost is often sup-linear in $|\mathcal{V}|$.
-Both SEAL and \proj consume much less GPU memory because they do not need GPU to load large adjacency matrices and host node representations.
+However, SEAL induces much more RAM usage as it extracts subgraphs of long-tail sizes, and its total memory cost is often super-linear in $|\mathcal{V}|$.
+Both SEAL and \proj consume much less SDRAM because they do not need GPU to load large adjacency matrices and host node representations.